mrinmoy32/Basic_Git_Notes/README.md

 ---

-## comparison between "Squash and Merge" and "Rebase and Merge" in Git:
+## Comparison between "Squash and Merge" and "Rebase and Merge" in Git:

 | Aspect               | Squash and Merge                                   | Rebase and Merge                                    |
 |----------------------|----------------------------------------------------|-----------------------------------------------------|